Even though I had no idea where I was going, I felt lucky enough to be invited to a traditional Indian wedding.

 I was told that that was the main of the five days of celebration, and the day after would have been the last one, when the couple could finally get to their place and rest.
 The night I was there was when the priest celebrated the marriage, and probably one of the first times bride and groom actually met, as this was very likely an arranged marriage, like most, if not all, marriages in the Uttarakhand.

 Due to the striking difference with the weddings I’m used to and the rare possibility to attend a so traditional ceremony in such an unknown place, made me spent most of the time taking pictures.
-At the beginning I was worried to be invading the couple’s privacy and on the way to the wedding I kept asking my friend if it was fine for me to take photos, but my doubts were swept away as soon as we arrived, as children immediately asked me to be captured by my camera.
+In the beginning, I was worried to be invading the couple’s privacy and on the way to the wedding I kept asking my friend if it was fine for me to take photos, but my doubts were swept away as soon as we arrived, as children immediately asked me to be captured by my camera.

 So here it is, a traditional Indian wedding, how it’s celebrated in the Garhwali region of Uttarakhand.